actuator

 A picture is worth way more than a thousand words.
 As US4798949 and US3945015 teaches us that a U-joint keeps the mirror from tipping I have a rigidly mounted U-joint at the top.
 The other U-joints could be ball joints if one can find ball joints that can take high angles.

 US4798949 needs the other 4 U-joints because of the use of linear actuators.
-These generally require that the far end be prevented from rotating.
+These generally require that the near and far ends be prevented from rotating.
 The U-joint solved this problem for him.
-But technically, only the single lower U-joint prevents the mirror from tipping.
+But technically, only the single lower U-joint prevents the mirror from turning.

 Note, US4342501, US4930493, US5945961, and US3945015 only use 1 U-joint.